epurn/lrc-mcp/README.md

 # Test Lightroom dependency checking
 python tests/test_lightroom_dependency.py

+# Test Lightroom persistence beyond LLM timeouts (Windows)
+python tests/test_lightroom_persistence.py
 ```

 Check the plugin logs at `plugin/lrc-mcp.lrplugin/logs/lrc_mcp.log` to see commands being claimed and completed.

+#### Windows Job Object Considerations
+When launched via MCP tools from certain hosts (like LLM applications), the lrc-mcp server may run inside a Windows Job object that terminates child processes when the job closes.
+This can cause Lightroom to crash ~30 seconds after launch.

+The `lrc_launch_lightroom` tool addresses this by using `explorer.exe` to launch Lightroom, which runs outside the host job context and ensures persistence beyond tool call completion.

+**Operational Procedure:**
+- Always wait for `lrc_lightroom_version` to return `status: "ok"` before using other Lightroom tools
+- Lightroom typically takes 15-20 seconds to fully start and establish plugin communication
+- The persistence test script validates behavior beyond typical LLM tool timeout windows

 ### Project Structure
 ```